“Knowing who you concern money is a critical component of becoming more successful in life.”- Angie Politarhos.

 Fighting the “End of History” Illusion

 As humans, we make many of our financial decisions, not because they make sense logically, but because we believe they’re consistent with who we have decided we are.
 You invest in the stock market because you think you are “a stock market kind of person.”
 You pay off your debts quickly because you are the “kind of person who hates debt.”
-This mental set-up, however, is deeply flawed.
+This mental setup, however, is deeply flawed.
 It doesn’t deal with the unpredictable, chaotic times in a person’s life, such as when they marry, divorce, or have children.
 Life events almost always cause you to change, often drastically.
 You might go to bed as a bold risk-taker and wake up fearful and unable to accept any degree of risk at all.
 A stressful life event might push you from being cautious with your money to spend as if there’s no tomorrow.

 The point is, change comes, whether changes occur suddenly or gradually slip under the radar.
-It would be best if you tailor your financial plan accordingly.
+Therefore, it would be best if you tailor your financial plan accordingly.
 If you don’t, conflicts will occur because your self-image remains the same even though everything in your life has changed.
 Unfortunately, human beings are good at believing that our identities are set in stone once we reach a certain point in our lives.
 Most of us tend to feel that who we are right now is who we will always be, that our preferences, ideals, and goals will be the same in another ten, twenty, or thirty years.

 Psychologists call this the “End of History Illusion.”
 It’s a phenomenon that happens to people of all ages that causes them to believe that they have reached the pinnacle and have become the person they’ll be for the rest of their lives.
-The “End of History Illusion” does, however, have consequences, especially in the area of finances, where people will often overpay for future opportunities based on their current preferences.
+However, the “End of History Illusion” does have consequences, especially in the area of finances, where people will often overpay for future opportunities based on their current preferences.
 It’s easy to make serious money mistakes based on your set-in-stone self-image rather than incorporating life changes into your financial plan.
 If you want to avoid these mistakes, you must create and continuously adjust your financial identity, incorporating your changing values, likes, and dislikes.